dfelinto/blender-manual/manual/interface/window_system/topbar.rst

    Recover Last Session
       This will load a blend-file that Blender automatically saves just before exiting.
-      So this option enables you to :doc:`recover </troubleshooting/recover>` your last work session, e.g. if you closed Blender by accident.
+      So this option enables you to :doc:`recover </troubleshooting/recover>` your last work :term:`session`, e.g. if you closed Blender by accident.
    Recover Auto Save
       This will open an automatically saved file to :doc:`recover </troubleshooting/recover>` it.